Inside: Holding space for self means offering time and permission to be and feel what we need to feel in this moment

 This is not how I had planned fall to go.
 But then, last fall surprised me too, so did the new year.
 The truth is, I keep making plans like I’m in charge yet I’m not sure I’ve had more than two days in a row that ran like clockwork.

 This year has invited me to go deep into practicing the idea of holding space.
 Holding space for others and holding space for self.
 That’s what I wanted to write about this week – holding space for self.

 And instead of writing about holding space for self, the best thing I can do this week is to simply practice it.

-Holding space for me to feel what I need to feel.
-To walk slowly in the woods if I feel up to it, to rest and heal and be patient with everything and everyone.
-To breathe and focus on one small step at a time as I deal with RCMP and insurance and medical stuff.
-To allow myself to notice (and not judge) my resentment and frustration that yet again my work goals will be impacted.
+Holding space for myself right now means feeling what I need to feel.
+Walking slowly in the woods if I feel up to it, resting and healing and being patient with everything and everyone.
+Breathing and focusing on one small step at a time as I deal with RCMP and insurance and medical stuff.
+Allowing myself to notice (and not judge) my resentment and frustration that yet again my work goals will be impacted.